TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

   you something about the values of the other variable.
 For instance, if two variables `x` and `y` are positively correlated, if `x` goes up, you know that chances of `y` going up are increased.
-But we don't really have a way of making a more precise prediction about the behavior of `y`.
+But we don't yet know how to make a more precise prediction about the behavior of `y`.
 Previously we also learned that if we know the population mean for `y` and are asked to predict the `y` value of a single observation randomly drawn from that population, the population mean would be our best predictor, in the least-squares sense.
 That is, the mean has a lower **average** squared deviation (difference) to to the `y` values of the population members than any other value.

-Independent and dependent variable.
-Typically used to model a causal relationship, which means that changing the 'independent' variable `x` would cause the 'dependent' variable `y` to tend to change as well.
-This is a type of 'mechanistic' model.
-But we can also use a linear model to predict `y` based on the values of `x`, even when changing `x` directly might have no effect on `y`.
-For instance, perhaps changes in `z` drive changes in both `x` and `y`.
-Then the data might suggest a linear relationship between `x` and `y`, even though though one is not strictly dependent on the other.
-Nevertheless, predicting `y` based on `x` might work quite well as long as there were no other substantial influences on `x` and `y` other than `z`.
-This latter type of model might arise as an 'empirical' model, where we observe an association between `x` and `y` without really understanding why the relationship exists.
-Perhaps we don't even know `z` exists.
-  It is generally considered far better to have a mechanistic model than an empirical model, since mechanistic models impart understanding about the system being studied and are usually more reliable than empirical models.
-Nevertheless, mechanistic modeling is not always possible given our current understanding of a system, but we may nevertheless be able to predict the system behavior to a useful extent using empirical models.

-The model:
+Here we will put these two ideas together: we will model the mean value of `y` as being conditional on `x`.
+That is, the mean of `y` at one value of `x` is different than at another value of `x`.
+The 'conditional' mean of `y` in this case will be represented as a straight line on the plot of `x` vs. `y`.
+This is the model assumed by Pearson's correlation.
+If `x` and `y` are positively correlated, this line will rise from left to right.
+Conversely, if they are negatively correlated, this line will decline from left to right.
+If there is no correlation between the variables, the line will be level (slope of zero) and pass through the mean of the `y` values (since in this case, the mean is not 'conditional' on `x`, so the global mean is the best 'fit' to the data).

+We will need to estimate the two parameters of a straight line: the intercept (where the line crosses the `y` axis, which corresponds to the value of `y` at `x == 0`), and the slope (representing the rate at which `y` changes with changing `x`).
+We will estimate these parameters of our conditional mean linear equation in a way to minimize a sum-of-squared deviations penalty, just like we implicitly do when calculating a global mean.
+That is, the line we come up with will reduce the average squared vertical `y` distances (NOT necessarily perpendicular to the fitted line, but perpendicular to the `x` horizontal/bottom axis) from the observations to the line.
+This is conceptually very similar to working with the mean, except now the 'conditional mean' of `y` changes with changing `x`.

+You will often hear the terms 'independent variable' and 'dependent variable', especially in the context of regression.
+Typically, we try to use regression to model a causal mechanistic relationship, which means that changing the 'independent' variable `x` would cause the 'dependent' variable `y` to tend to change as well.
+The choice of `x` in a 'mechanistic model' should be based on an existing theory about the mechanistic connection between `y` and `x`.

+But sometimes we know very little about how the entity behind our measurements (the `x`) are mechanistically related to our 'dependent' variable of interest `y`.
+Nevertheless, we may discover an association between `x` and `y` based on empirical measurements of both variables in a random sample.
+We could look into whether `x` causes `y` (either directly or indirectly -- we won't necessarily know) by altering `x` and measuring the resulting effect on `y`.
+But in many cases, that experiment is not practical, either because of technological limits or because of cost.
+We may nevertheless be interested in trying to 'predict' the value of `y` based on measurements of `x`.
+An example is linking genetic polymorphisms (differences) to phenotypes (measurements in the organism bearing the polymorphism).
+Here, we may have no idea how a polymorphism in a non-coding region far from any known gene is mechanistically linked with e.g. eye color, but can nevertheless discover a fairly reliable empirical relationship between the two.
+It would not be unethical or impractical to experimentally alter human genomes simply to test whether the polymorphism actually causes the phenotype, or whether both have a common antecedent.
+So demonstrating that `y` mechanistically depends on `x` is not practical.
+In this type of situation, you may well see the terms 'independent' and 'dependent' variable are still often used, but only with the meaning that the 'dependent' variable `y` is being predicted from the 'independent' variable.
+In these cases, it is often clearer if you refer to `x` the 'explanatory variable' and `y` the 'response variable'.

+Here, we will build up the linear model from the formula for a line that may be familiar from high-school.
+Here, `m` is the slope of line, and `b` is the intercept.
+As we build up to a more general case where there may be more than one explanatory variable, it will be convenient to refer to all the constant variable coefficients using the series `b0, b1, b2, b3, ...`, and the explanatory variables as `x1, x2, x3, ...`.
+In that case, the old intercept `b` becomes `b0`, and the old slope `m` becomes `b1`, which is the coefficient for the first variable `x1`.
+The formula for the line defines the variation in `y` that we can explain by a linear relationship with `x`.
+We also need an expression for the variation in `y` that is not captured by that linear relationship.
+This is the 'random error' term in the model, which for a regular linear model is assumed to have a normal distribution with a mean of zero and a standard deviation estimated from the dispersion of the model residuals.
+The model residuals are the distances from the `y` values of the observations to the corresponding `y` values of the line that best fits the sample.

 ```
 y = m * x + b                     ## notation you may have seen in high school
-y = b1 * x + b0                   ## use 'b#' for 'constant coefficients'
+y = b1 * x + b0                   ## use 'b#' for 'constant coefficients' instead
-y = b0 + b1 * x                   ## for bivariate case: b0 (intercept) and b1 (slope)
+y = b0 + b1 * x                   ## more conventional ordering: b0 (intercept) and b1 (slope)

-## sneak peak at multivariate case:
+## sneak peak at multivariate case: explains the ordering and the numbering better:
-y = b0 + b1 * x1 + b2 * x2 + b3 * x3 + ...
+y = b0 + (b1 * x1) + (b2 * x2) + (b3 * x3) + ...

-## the statistical model:
+## the statistical model for individual observations includes explanatory and error parts:
 y.i = b0 + b1 * x.i + e.i
-e.i ~ N(0, s)
+e.i ~ N(0, s)                     ## errors: model for residuals is normal w/ mean 0 and constant sd

 ```

-With e.i independent (reflects random sampling) and come from the same normal distribution N(0, s).
-Fitting sensitive to outliers.
+Here we will look at what data simulated to meet the model assumptions looks like when we vary the the standard deviation of the error term:

 ```
 rm(list=ls())